yasslab/railsguides.jp/guides/source/ja/active_record_migrations.md

     suppress_messages { add_index :products, :name }
     say "and an index!", true

-    say_with_time 'Waiting for a while' do
+    say_with_time "Waiting for a while" do
       sleep 10
       250
     end